 The QR code itself is neutral.
 It is simply a visual format that encodes information, usually a URL.
 The problem lies in who creates the code and where it directs users.

 For companies, the risk is twofold.
-First, there is direct harm to consumers who fall for the scam.
+First, there is direct damage to consumers who fall for the scam.
 Second, there is reputational damage when the brand is associated with the incident, even if the original code was tampered with by third parties.

 The Four Main Types of Attacks